PNWS/PNWS/README.md

 ## Do No Harm
 Please ensure that if you are planning to deliver these to others that you sterilise them, always assume you are infected and take every precaution.

-# The latest PNSW Design is the R2
-128827-02 FABRICATION PACKAGE

 # PNWS
 Face shield design to aid first line responders during the COVID19 Epidemic